Home > Documentation > SQL Server to MySQL

 JOIN

-constructions are very similar in MS SQL and MySQL.
+constructions are very similar in SQL Server and MySQL.

 The only difference is that MS SQL keyword WHERE